benhovinga/fcc-daily/README.md

 Try to solve the challenges yourself first.
 Then come back to this repository and compare your solution against mine.
+You can also compare against the [official solutions](https://github.com/freeCodeCamp/freeCodeCamp/tree/main/curriculum/challenges/english/blocks/daily-coding-challenges-javascript).

 **Did you solve it?**